bentoml/OpenLLM/DEVELOPMENT.md

 ## Typing
 For all internal functions, it is recommended to provide type hint.
 For all public function definitions, it is recommended to create a stubs file `.pyi` to separate supported external API to increase code visibility.
 See [openllm-client's `__init__.pyi`](/openllm-client/src/openllm_client/__init__.pyi) for example.

+If an internal helpers or any functions, utilities that is prefixed with `_`, then it is recommended to provide inline annotations.
+See [STYLE.md](./STYLE.md) to learn more about style and typing philosophy.

+If you want to update any mypy configuration, please update the [`./tools/update-mypy.py`](./tools/update-mypy.py)

+If you need to update pyright configuration, please update the [`pyrightconfig.json`](./pyrightconfig.json)

 ## Install from git archive install

 ```bash